BREEAM Residential Launched

 The UK Government has prioritised tackling the housing crisis and has set a target to deliver 1.5 million homes over the next five years, but at the same time, the housing sector has been impacted by multiple factors in recent years and is in something of a transition period.

 In 2022, emissions from residential buildings accounted for a fifth (20%) of greenhouse gas emissions in the UK and 30% of the UK’s total energy use (Ofgem).
 All New Homes will be required to decarbonise to help meet the UK’s 2050 NZC targets.
 England, under the 2021 regulation uplift, which requires semi-detached homes to have 30% lower emissions than a comparable home built under 2013 standards.
-The UK Government has proposed further changes to these requirements under the Future Homes.
+The UK Government has proposed further changes to these requirements under the Future Homes Standard.

 Tim Bell